gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 Many sites generate one JavaScript bundle for the *entire* site.
-Which means someone loading your frontpage loads far more code than is necessary.
+Which means someone loading your frontpage loads far more code than is necessary which is bad then users get frustrated when site isn't responsive to their clicks and touches while the code loads.

-Gatsby 1.0 only loads the scripts necessary for the page you're on.
-As you navigate around, Gatsby loads the JavaScript needed for each route.
+Gatsby 1.0 initially only loads the code necessary for the page you're on.
+As you navigate around, Gatsby loads in the code needed for each route.

 This means that one page with heavy imports: